Learning outcomes

 Example: This training session will introduce the new policy for reporting travel expenses.

-Example: Learners understand how to correctly report travel expenses, complying with the new policy.
+Example: Learners correctly report travel expenses in compliance with the new policy.

-- Learning objective: Expresses the purpose of a learning experience and the anticipated impact on participants.
+- Learning objective: Expresses the purpose of the learning activity.

-Example: Learners can identify and apply the new HR policies appropriately within their teams.
+Example: Learners can identify and apply HR policies within their teams.

-- Learning objective: Focuses on what the training aims to accomplish, looking toward future results.
+- Learning objective: Looks ahead to what the training intends to accomplish.

 Example: This seminar will outline updated health and safety protocols.

-Example: Participants can effectively explain and implement the updated health and safety protocols.
+Example: Participants explain and implement updated health and safety protocols.

-- Learning objective: Sets the intention of what should be achieved during the learning activity.
+- Learning objective: Sets an intention for what will be covered.

-Example: This training activity will cover five essential communication styles in the workplace.
+Example: This training will cover five workplace communication styles.

-Example: Learners can identify and articulate each communication style effectively in workplace scenarios.
+Example: Learners articulate and use each communication style effectively.

-- Learning objective: Describes specific concepts or knowledge areas to be covered.
+- Learning objective: Describes knowledge areas to be introduced.

-Example: This lecture will cover ten ways to de-escalate confrontational situations in a professional environment.
+Example: This lecture will cover ten ways to de-escalate conflict.

-Example: Learners are confident in applying de-escalation techniques to resolve workplace conflicts effectively.
+Example: Learners use de-escalation techniques to resolve workplace conflicts.

 Read more: 10 valuable training metrics to know